jhq1234/ED-NeRF/README.md

-# ED-NeRF: Efficient Text-Guided Editing of 3D Scene using Latent Space NeRF
+# ED-NeRF: Efficient Text-Guided Editing of 3D Scene using Latent Space NeRF (ICLR 2024)

 This repository contains the official pytorch implementation of [ED-NeRF](#).
 <br/> <br/>